moetunes/Nextwm/README.md

   * Number of desktops now read from rc.conf
   * Whether to left align the current windows' name in the bar moved to rc.conf
   * No need to rebuild the wm to change a setting
+  * Colours changed in rc.conf
+  * Background colour can be changed

 ###Installation